giantswarm/releases/docs/workflows-e2e-coverage.md

 - A suite that passed on an earlier commit of the PR still counts, as long as no newly added `release.yaml` has changed since.
 - Editing a README, announcement or `release.diff` does **not** invalidate results.
 - Changing a component or app version — via `/update-release`, `/pin-version`, or the weekly `bump-open-releases.yaml` job — **does** invalidate them, because the suites then tested different content.
 They have to run again.
-- A change to `spec.date` alone does **not** invalidate them. `devctl` rewrites that timestamp on every generation, so an `/update-release` that picks up no new versions still produces a diff; the tests cannot observe a timestamp.
-Any other change in the file, including `spec.state`, still counts.
+- Changes limited to `spec.date` or `spec.state` do **not** invalidate them.
+Both describe the release rather than what gets installed: `devctl` rewrites the timestamp on every generation, so an `/update-release` that picks up no new versions still produces a diff, and the state (`active`, `preview`, `deprecated`) is lifecycle metadata.
+Any other change in the file still counts.

 Results are also lost if the release branch is force-pushed, because check runs are attached to a commit and the previous commits are no longer part of the PR.
 Adding commits (which is what `/update-release` does) is fine.